mikemahon107/jmx2/README.md

 Installation and Use
 --------------------
 To run this repo locally, clone it to your desired file and cd into it.
-In the terminal, run 'npm install'.
-In a new terminal tab, run the command 'mongo' from the command line and in another new tab, run 'npm start' to start the server.
+In the terminal, run `npm install`.
+In a new terminal tab, run the command `mongo` from the command line and in another new tab, run `npm start` to start the server.

-Go to localhost:3000 in your browser of choice to use the app.
+Go to `localhost:3000` in your browser of choice to use the app.
 We hope you enjoy searching and reviewing your favorite movies!